- 3–4 hours of hiking over approx. 10km.

 Some sections steep and slippery.

-After taking a break by the Great Wall, we follow it up along a rough and unrestored section all the way up to a 1034m beacon tower known as the General’s Tower, the largest on this line of wall.
+After taking a break we’ll continue up along the wall, following a rough and unrestored section all the way up to a 1034m beacon tower known as the General’s Tower, the largest on this line of wall.
 From up on top of the tower we’ll have great views of the surrounding mountains, with more wall seen snaking off into the distance.

 What to bring on this hike